 - Immobilise – Free service

 - Reportmyloss – This allows losers to print a numbered ownership certificate, confirming the details of the loss if this is needed for insurance purposes.
 (Please note there will be a charge for this by the service provider)

 All police services and insurance companies have access to these lost property records giving you the best chance of being reunited with your property.

-From 1 October 2018, North Yorkshire Police will no longer take reports of lost property and cannot provide reference numbers for insurance claims.
-Download our letter to present to your insurers for confirmation of this.
+North Yorkshire Police do not take reports of lost property and cannot provide reference numbers for insurance claims.
+Download our letter to present to your insurers for confirmation of this: Insurance notice

 To report a lost, UK passport go to www.gov.uk/report-a-lost-or-stolen-passport

 If you find a British passport, cut off the top right hand corner of the passport and then go to https://www.gov.uk/government/publications/found-passport to read what to do next

 UK driving licences

 If you have lost your UK driving license, visit: https://www.gov.uk/browse/driving/driving-licences

 For Found UK driving licences they should be returned to the DVLA